 Yes.
 PAN is commonly needed for banking, GST, TDS, MCA records, invoices, tax filings, and customer or vendor onboarding.

-What should be checked before PAN correction?
+For PAN card, what should be checked before PAN correction?

 Check name, date of birth or incorporation, father name where relevant, address, Aadhaar linkage context, entity documents, and existing tax records.